minqiaowang/on-premise-adg/deploy-adg-lvm/deploy-adg-lvm.md

 # Deploy ADG Process

 ## Introduction
-In this lab you will setup Data Guard from a Single Instance database to another Single Instance database.
+In this lab you will setup Active Data Guard from a Single Instance database to another Single Instance database.

 Estimated Lab Time: 30 minutes.